Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Proof of Theorem

 We fix $2\de$-isometries $f_i\co B_1(q_i)\to D_i$, $i\in\N$, for the rest of the proof.
 The balls $D_i$ and the maps $f_i$ play the role of coordinate charts in~$X$.
-The next lemma provides a kind of transition maps between charts.
+The next lemma provides {a kind of transition map} between charts.